Support

 This option reserves the audio device for Pure Music's exclusive use while Pure Music is running.

 IMPORTANT: As a precaution, Hog Mode cannot be used for the audio device designated as the preferred device in Apple's Audio MIDI Setup application (AMS).
 The audio device assigned for Output in AMS should be set to a different device than the one used by Pure Music, to allow iTunes (or other applications) full-time access to an audio output device, if needed.
 (Just selecting the device in AMS isn't enough; the pop-up "gear" menu must be used to assign the small output "loudspeaker" icon to the device.
-See instructions under Playthrough for an example of this using the Channel D PAD.)
+See instructions under Streamthrough for an example of this using the Channel D PAD.)

-If using the Built-In audio with a toslink cable, install the Channel D Playthrough Audio Driver (see below) and select it in AMS as a default device.
+If using the Built-In audio with a toslink cable, install the Channel D Streamthrough Audio Driver (see below) and select it in AMS as a default device.
 Alternatively, purchase an inexpensive pair of "USB Computer Speakers" and select them in AMS to use for playing system sounds.

 Disabling Strict Device Validation in Pure Music will bypass this requirement, but doing so is at your own risk, as it may cause unexpected behavior in iTunes or Pure Music, or other issues.